 where the last time is neglected as the value is zero by definition.

 Calculating the gradient of this loss, we have

-giving a gradient in terms of the exact value similar to equation \eref{monte_carlo_exact_value_baseline_loss}: to get a target that can be evaluated we simply substitute the definition of the value \eref{value_function} to find
+giving a gradient in terms of the exact value similar to equation \eref{monte_carlo_exact_value_baseline_loss}: to get a target that can be evaluated we simply substitute the definition of the value \eref{value_function} and use \eref{eq:double-expectation} to find